gaurav-patil/react-boilerplate-fully-explained/README.md

 Babel is a compiler (source code => output code).
 Like many other compilers it runs in 3 stages: parsing, transforming, and printing.

 Now, out of the box Babel doesn't do anything.
 You will need to add plugins for Babel to do the task you want.
-Eg: We load some pages in our app only if the user needs it, that is we dynamically import them at runtime.
+Eg: We load some pages (say which are very heavy) in our app only if the user needs it, that is we dynamically import them at runtime.
 This is a new functionality in JS and the browsers still dont support it.
 Hence we need to add the plugin ``` @babel/plugin-syntax-dynamic-import ``` to be able to use this functionality.

 ```
 env: {